BUILDING KIDS! BUILDING COMMUNITY! BUILDING A LEGACy!

 All Girls Competition

-Our team co-sponsors the West Michigan Robotics Invitational), held each year in Zeeland.
-Area teams come together to play last year's game one more time.
+For several years the team helps set up and tear down the playing field at WMRI (West Michigan Robotics Invitational).
+Area teams come together in the fall and play last years game one last time.
 It's a great way to introduce new team members to the world of FIRST so they have a complete understanding of what to expect at a competition.
-It is always so much fun for everyone and gets everyone ready for January's kickoff event.
+It is always so much fun for everyone and gets everyone ready for January's Kick off.